777arc/textbook/content/sampling.rst

 Sampling Basics
 *************************

 Before jumping into IQ sampling, let's discuss what sampling actually means.
 You may have encountered sampling without realizing it by recording audio with a microphone.
 The microphone is a transducer that converts sound waves into an electric signal (a voltage level).
 That electric signal is transformed by an analog-to-digital converter, producing a digital representation of the sound wave.
-To simplify, the microphone captures sound waves that are converted into electricity, and that electricity in turn is converted into numbers, be they floats or integers.
+To simplify, the microphone captures sound waves that are converted into electricity, and that electricity in turn is converted into numbers.
 SDRs are surprisingly similar.
 Instead of a microphone, however, they utilize an antenna.
 In both cases, the voltage level is sampled with an analog-to-digital converter.
 For SDRs, think radio waves in then numbers out.

 Whether we are dealing with audio or radio frequencies, we must sample if we want to capture, process, or save a signal digitally.
 Sampling might seem straightforward, but there is a lot to it.
 A more technical way to think of sampling a signal is grabbing values at moments in time and saving them digitally.
 Let's say we have some random function, :math:`S(t)`, which could represent anything, and it's a continuous function that we want to sample:

 .. image:: ../_static/sampling.svg
    :align: center

+We record the value of :math:`S(t)` at regular intervals of :math:`T` seconds, known as the **sample period**.
+The frequency at which we sample, i.e., the number of samples taken per second, is simply :math:`\frac{1}{T}`.
+We call this the **sample rate**, and its the inverse of the sample period.
+For example, if we have a sample rate of 10 Hz, then the sample period is 0.1 seconds; there will be 0.1 seconds between each sample.
+In practice our sample rates will be on the order of hundreds of kHz to tens of MHz or even higher.
+When we sample signals, we need to be mindful of the sample rate, it's a very important parameter.

-We record the value of :math:`S(t)` at regular intervals of :math:`T` seconds.  :math:`S_n` represents sample :math:`n`, usually an integer starting at 0.
+For those who prefer to see the math; let :math:`S_n` represent sample :math:`n`, usually an integer starting at 0.
 Using this convention, the sampling process can be represented mathematically as :math:`S_n = S(nT)` for integer values of :math:`n`.
-Our sampling frequency, or the number of samples taken per second, is simply :math:`\frac{1}{T}`.
+I.e., we evaluate the analog signal :math:`S(t)` at these intervals of :math:`nT`.

 *************************
 Nyquist Sampling
 *************************

-When we sample signals, we need to be mindful of the sample period, i.e., the time difference between samples.
-If you calculate the inverse of the sample period, you will get the sample rate.
-Sample rate is another way to say sample frequency, and these terms can be used interchangeably.
-The sample rate is usually what we will use when talking about SDRs.

 For a given signal, the big question often is how fast must we sample?
 Let's examine a signal that is just a sine wave, of frequency f, shown in green below.
 Let's say we sample at a rate Fs (samples shown in blue).
 If we sample that signal at a rate equal to f (i.e., Fs = f), we will get something that looks like:

 .. image:: ../_static/sampling_Fs_0.3.svg
    :align: center

 The red dashed line in the above image reconstructs a different (incorrect) function that could have lead to the same samples being recorded.
 It indicates that our sample rate was too low because the same samples could have come from two different functions, leading to ambiguity.
-The sampling rate needs to enable us to accurately reconstruct the original signals.
+If we want to accurately reconstruct the original signal, we can't have this ambiguity.

 Let's try sampling a little faster, at Fs = 1.2f: